apache/infrastructure-website/content/pages/slack.md

 ## Joining project channels

-Once you are part of the ASF workspace as a member or a multi-channel guest, you can join any open channels you wish to.
+Once you are part of the ASF workspace as a member or a multi-channel guest, you can join any public channels you wish to.

  - At the top of your list of channels in the Slack app, click the **+** icon.
  - Use the _Browse channels_ option to display a list of open channels in the workspace; or enter text in the search field.